binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 <iframe src="https://nbviewer.jupyter.org/github/binste/chicago_safepassage_evaluation/blob/master/notebooks/0_download_data/0.0-binste-download-data.ipynb" height="1100" width="100%" style="border:none;"></iframe>
 </details><br />

-**Note**: Don't forget to reference your data documentation in the README file of your project, to which we will get in the section XXX.
+**Note**: Don't forget to reference your data documentation in the readme file of your project, to which we will get in the corresponding section.
 {: .notice}

-Next to writing informative easily understandable documentation, [there are a few other things you should consider while doing your analysis](./other_stuff).
+Next to writing informative and easily understandable documentation, [there are a few other things you should consider while doing your analysis](./other_stuff).